 The Bravest of Anthropologists: Dr Finkstu Muck has kindly leant us objects from his personal collection; gifts themselves from the most savage of tribesman.

-Presented on site at UAL, Wimbledon's Library.
+A site-specific display at Wimbledon's Library.
 This Peculiar objects indicate the complex lives of their producers.

 The items in the exhibition have been carefully curated by Dr Finkstu Muck, his expertise and knowledge of the tribespeople has allowed for a highly sophisticated analysis of the seemingly simple people.

 Encyclopedia Exert: Definition of 'Ethnographer' From the Oxford British Encyclopaedia, 1930

 Item 2: Ethnographic sketch of Renodnol Ceremonial Site of the daily movement ritual,

 1.Bovine bone burned in performance: The Sunday Feast Ritual

 This bone remains from the weekly Roast Ritual.
 Commonly the Renodnol slaughter and cook a Bovine or other large animal to celebrate the last day of rest before embarking on their 5 day working tasks.